 If you’re interested in endless examples of incredible Italian architecture, then a trip to the city of Lucca is a must for you.
 Within the city walls, you’ll find a slew of medieval churches, fantastic art galleries, and enough museums to keep you busy for an entire day.
 But if you’re willing to walk and climb for even better experiences, you’re in for a treat.

-The city walls of Lucca offer visitors the unique chance to walk along.
+The city walls of Lucca offer visitors the unique chance to walk along on a tour.
 The lush, green vegetation all around and tree-lined city walls circle the entire city, and walking atop them is one of the most unique hikes anywhere in the world.
 While circling the city, climb to the top of Guinigi Tower for unobstructed views of the entire city.

 Although less popular than it used to be, Cortona is still worth the visit.
 It might even be a bit better with fewer tourists everywhere!
 Cortona is known for its steep streets and hilltop views of the area, which are unparalleled.
 From the city’s highest vantage points, you can look out all around you at the rolling hills and endless countryside that make Tuscany such an inviting region to visit.